nachogoca/blog/content/posts/how-to-write-map-reduce-in-go.en.md

 ```

-After seeing the results our client is very satistied, so satisfied that he want us to count all the words
+After seeing the results our client is very satisfied, so satisfied that he want us to count all the words
 in the Gutenberg library!
-Although Go is fast, it's going to take us ages to count all those words.
-Maybe we
+Although Go is fast, it's going to take us ages to count all those words if we do the calculations
-could do all that counting faster if we do the work in parallel, using a programming model called MapReduce.
+sequentially.
+Maybe we could do all that counting faster if we do the work in parallel, using a programming model called MapReduce.

 ## MapReduce

 Around 2004, Google had the same problem as us.
 Well, not exactly word counting but the need to process large amounts
 of raw data, such as crawled documents, web request logs, etc., to compute various kinds of derived data, such an inverted
 indices, very useful for their search capabilities.
-Most of the computations are simple and straigforward, like word counting.
+Most of the computations are simple and straightforward.
-However the input data is huge and the computations have to be distributed across hundress or thousands of machines in order
+But, the input data is huge and the computations have to be distributed across hundreds or thousands of machines in order
 to finish on time.
-But a lot of complexity comes from parallelizing the computation, distributing the data and handling failures.
+And a lot of complexity comes from parallelizing the computation, distributing the data and handling failures.
 So, in order to hide that complexity from the other engineers, Google researchers designed an abstraction called MapReduce.
 You can read the original paper [here](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf).